adriarellano/adriarellano.github.io/_pages/projects.md

 **Under Review:**

-“Collective Violence and Educational Attainment: A Legacy of the Red Summer” [with Jonas Vestby]
+1. “Collective Violence and Educational Attainment: A Legacy of the Red Summer” [with Jonas Vestby]

+2. “The Long-Run Economic Consequences of Lynching in the United States"

 **Working papers:**

-"The legacy of racial violence on political trust" [with Helga Malmin Binningsbø]
+1. "The legacy of racial violence on political trust" [with Helga Malmin Binningsbø]

-"Repression and Resilience: Long-Term Consequences of Racial Violence and the Mitigating Influence of Civic Institutions"
+2. "The Long Reach of Jim Crow: White Migration and Racial Violence outside the South"

 ---